-Some folks hold fast to the myth that therapy is for crazies, a sign of weakness or neediness.
+Some folks hold fast to the myth that therapy is only for people in crisis, a sign of weakness or neediness.
 This misunderstanding couldn’t be further from the truth.
-People from all walks of life reach out to professionals for help including the well-adjusted, successful, wealthy and famous.
+People from all walks of life reach out to professionals for help including the well-adjusted, successful, wealthy, and famous.

 Think about all the habits we try to create in order to keep ourselves healthy.
 We go to the dentist not only when we have a cavity or need a root canal, we also go for cleanings to prevent dental problems.
 Just like we exercise and eat balanced meals to keep our bodies healthy, we need to take action to protect our most precious asset, our mental health.

 “My brain and my heart are really important to me.
 I don’t know why I wouldn’t seek help to have those things be as healthy as my teeth.”Kerry Washington

 The Psychology Group team got together to tell you about a few benefits of therapy (and other psychological services) and why you should make talking to us one of your healthy habits this year.